How to choose a rainwater filter

 Read further on some things need to know about the subject from the experts:

 The first step to choosing the best filter for your needs is to find out what water supply you have to your home.
-In Australia, many homes have rainwater tanks plumbed to the toilets and outdoor taps, however, some homes have rainwater plumbed to drinking water taps in the home.
+In Australia, many homes have rainwater tanks plumbed to the toilets, washing machines and outdoor taps, however, some homes have rainwater plumbed to drinking water taps in the home.

 Rainwater Filters – What you need to know…